***Book Coaching Services Coming Soon!***

 When and why did you rename Red Quill?

 As businesses grow, they learn more about who they are and what they represent, and with that growth comes change.
-While I am still the sole owner and editor at Red Quill and will continue to offer the same high-quality professional editing services, I wanted to update the name to clarify what Red Quill is all about.
+While I am still the sole owner and book editor at Red Quill and will continue to offer the same high-quality professional editing services, I wanted to update the name to clarify what Red Quill is all about.

 Click here to learn more about why Red Quill Co LLC became Red Quill Editorial LLC in 2024 and to see the changes and growth since launching in 2020.